Ask These 8 Questions Before Obtaining an SBA Loan

 3. How long will the application process take?

 Next, refer to my response for how quickly you will need funding.
 The average loan process is between 30 and 40 days.
 However, the process depends greatly upon the lender and it could take anywhere from several weeks to months.
 This question will weed out lenders early in the process.
-Understand, there are several reasons as to why a particular loan may take longer than originally estimated.
+Understand, there are several reasons why a particular loan may take longer than originally estimated.

 4. May I speak with current and past customers?